Natural Language Processing RELIES on Linguistics

-\paragraph{Linguistically sensitive supervision.} Developers of technologies for under-resourced languages (e.g., a QA dialog system for a language with only a handful of speakers) are bound to not only encounter data scarcity, but also scarcity of input from native speakers who could help oversee a system's design and application.
-For example, an outcome that should be prevented are triggering ethical issues in local communities due to technology designed in a top-down fashion \cite{bird-2022-local,dogruoz-sitaram-2022-language}.
-To reduce the risk of harmful biases or misunderstandings, \textit{linguistic sensitivity} through pragmatics and field linguistics can help to better become aware of the diverse cultural contexts of local language communication situations.
-Thus, while in \Cref{sec:resources} we outlined the importance of (interdisciplinary) linguistics for collecting and documenting data to \textit{preserve} under-resourced languages, here we argue that \textit{developing and applying text technologies} for under-resourced languages also profits from linguistic input.
+\paragraph{Linguistically sensitive supervision} Developers of technologies for under-resourced languages do not only encounter data scarcity, but probably also scarcity of input from native speakers who could help oversee a system's design and application.
+Indeed, releasing technology in a top-down fashion can be harmful to local communities \cite{bird-2022-local,dogruoz-sitaram-2022-language, bird-yibarbuk-2024-centering}.
+Thus, when applied with care, \textit{(field) linguistics} can help become aware of the diverse cultural contexts of local language communication situations, resulting in more sensitive NLP technologies, or the abstention from releasing harmful ones (e.g., when there is no community oversight/feedback).